playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/how-to-communicate/index.md

 - Acknowledging emotions that are brought up during calls.
 - Paraphrasing what you've been told to ensure that you're on the right track.

-Remember, if you're leading a team those team members are often looking to you for not only technical guidance but psychological safety.
+Remember, if you're leading a team, those team members are often looking to you for not only technical guidance but psychological safety.
 By forcing yourself to be maximally attentive, you're reassuring that you're on their side and willing and able to help out.

 And paraphrasing might sound silly, but it helps!
 Not only does this form of active listening help the other party feel like they're being heard, but it can help lead to clarify mistakes in comprehension.
-I've had a number of instances where I misheard what was being said and summarizing what they said was able to help me catch mistakes in my comprehension.
+I've had a number of instances where I misheard what was being said, and summarizing what they said was able to help me catch mistakes in my comprehension.

 > **A reminder for yourself:**
 >
 > If you're having difficulties focusing on a conversation or realize that you'll be otherwise preoccupied during regularly scheduled calls, it's alright to reschedule!
-Rescheduling feels bad when you want to be present for the other party, but if it'll help you be more aligned with the other party, it will have been worth it.
+Rescheduling feels bad when you want to be present for the other party, but if it helps you be more aligned with the other party, it will have been worth it.

 ## Build, Don't Block

 There's a certain kind of engineer that can be difficult to work around: They're excited to jump a number of steps ahead of where you believe you and your team can tackle.
-Maybe they're planning for the scale of millions of users when you have a couple thousand.
+Maybe they're planning for the scale of millions of users when you have a couple of thousand.

 > "Why is that kind of engineer challenging to work with?
 They usually bring good ideas to the table even if they're not given at the right time."